City of York Council Early Years Funding Policies and Procedures

 Withdrawing from offering Funded Education places

-If a provider wishes to withdraw from the directory and delivery of the FE, they must notify the Funding Team in writing as soon as possible.
-They must also inform all their parents by letter, giving at least a term’s or 3-months' notice to enable parents to make alternative arrangements.
+If a provider wishes to withdraw from the directory and delivery of the funded early education entitlement, they must notify the Funding Team in writing as soon as possible.
+They must also inform all their parents by letter, giving at least half a term or 3-months' notice to enable parents to make alternative arrangements.

 Data Protection